 Sound quality is poor.

-Collection Summary: An interview of Louise Nevelson conducted 1964 June-1966?
-May 11, by Dorothy Seckler, for the Archives of American Art.
+Collection Summary: An interview of Louise Nevelson conducted 1964 June-1966 and undated, by Dorothy Seckler, for the Archives of American Art.

 Nevelson discusses The Club, the "Art News Group," and European artists' migration to New York.
 She speaks of new concepts in art, and debates with Seckler the questions of public acceptance of new art forms and changing standards.
 She also talks about her work, how she developed her box sculptures, her use of odd forms, spaces and abstractions.